 Intensity-Modulated Radiation Therapy (IMRT) for Cancer

-Radiation therapy is often used as a treatment against cancer.
-IMRT is a form of radiation therapy.
-Depending on your treatment goals, IMRT may be used to help treat your cancer.
+Intensity-modulated radiation therapy or IMRT is a form of radiation therapy used to treat cancer.
 This sheet tells you more about IMRT and what to expect.
-If you have more questions about the treatment, be sure to talk to your healthcare provider.
+If you have more questions about the treatment, be sure to talk with your healthcare provider.